fsharp/fslang-design/preview/FS-1074-default-interface-member-consumption.md

 Already has an implementation for the `GetNumber` member.
 So when a type is specified as implementing `IHaveADefaultMember`, there is no need to specify an implementation of `GetNumber` in the corresponding F# code.

-For F# classes, only `interface IHaveADefaultMember` is required:
+For F# classes and structs, only `interface IHaveADefaultMember` is required:

 ```fsharp
 open Dims